Spring til indhold

 Voluntary excess

-How insurance excess affects your monthly premium
+How excess affects your monthly premium

 Can you avoid paying car insurance excess?

-• Check whether additional excess conditions apply
+• Do additional excess conditions apply (young driver, unspecified driver)?

-• Understand when excess must be paid
+• Do you understand when excess must be paid during the claims process?

 Frequently asked questions